iegomez/mosquitto-go-auth/README.md

 #### Raspberry Pi

+**Important notice:** RPi support has been tested only until versions 1.4.x.
+The introduction of new plugin functions in Mosquitto may result in some issue compiling versions 1.5.x and later.
+Please reach me with any solutions you may find when resolving said issues.

 To build on a Raspberry Pi (tested with Pi 3 B), you'll need to have Go installed first.
 You can install latest version (**last tested was 1.10.1, change it to suit your needs**) with something like this:

 ```
 wget https://storage.googleapis.com/golang/go1.10.1.linux-armv6l.tar.gz